viren-pandey/Juice/README.md

-# 🦖 Dino's Special Project
+# Dino's Special Project

-Hey Dino! 👋
+Hey  My Dino! 👋

 This is a special little project I made just for **you**.
 Whether you're reading this from a computer, your phone, or even from across the world—know that this was crafted with you in mind.